Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions

 The current bound for the effective coupling of the Higgs boson to the photon $\kappa_\gamma$ is $1.02^{+0.16}_{-0.14}$ at 95$\%$ confidence level~\cite{ATLAS:2022tnm}.
 Fig.~\ref{Fig:hphph} represents the condition of two-step phase transition and the $h\gamma\gamma$ observation in the plane of ($m_{\Phi_2}$, $\lambda_{12}$). $m_{\Phi_2}$ is the degenerate mass of additional charged-scalar bosons.
-The left and right panels are the results in the model with ($I_{2}$, $Y_{2}$)=(1/2,1/2) and (1,0), respectively.
+The left and right panels are the results in the model with $(I_{2}, Y_{2})=(1/2,1/2)$ and $(1,0)$, respectively.
 The blue region can satisfy the conditions of a two-step phase transition.
 The black region is allowed region with $|\delta R_{h\to\gamma\gamma}|<0.16$.
-Due to this figure, the two-step phase transition can be realized in the allowed region for $h\gamma\gamma$ observation.
+Because of this figure, the two-step phase transition can be realized in the allowed region for $h\gamma\gamma$ observation.
 The numerical results in Figs.~\ref{resgen} and \ref{SNfigISO} can be avoided the current bound of $h\to\gamma\gamma$ observation.

-\paragraph*{ \bf First-order phase transition and GW Signatures}
+\subsection{First-order phase transition and GW signatures}

 In this part, we will show the testability of the parameter region of the left panel of Fig.~\ref{resgen}.
-Fig.~\ref{SNfig} represents the results of the S/N ratio, which is given by in Eq.~(\ref{SNRGW}), of the green and red squares in the left panel of Fig.~\ref{resgen}.
-The left (right) two figures represent the S/N ratio for LISA~\cite{Klein:2015hvg} (BBO~\cite{Yagi:2011wg}).
-The experimental period for the S/R ratio is chosen as 5 years.
-The red dashed line in these figures represents $S/N=10$.
-The parameter regions above the red dashed line can realize $S/N>10$.
+Fig.~\ref{SNfig} represents the results of the SNR, which is given by Eq.~(\ref{SNRGW}), of the green and red squares in the left panel of Fig.~\ref{resgen}.
+In Fig.~\ref{SNfig}, the left (right) two figures represent the SNR for LISA~\cite{Klein:2015hvg} (BBO~\cite{Yagi:2011wg}).
+The experimental period for the SNR is chosen as 5 years.
+The red dashed line in these figures represents $\text{SNR}=10$.
+The parameter regions above the red dashed line can realize $\text{SNR}>10$.
 Therefore, such a parameter region can be tested by each experiment.